 To become a pet groomer typically requires an apprenticeship, but short-term pet grooming programs are also available.
 Find out more about the training requirements to become a pet groomer.

-Pet groomers bathe, style, brush and maintain the appearance of dogs and cats.
-Most pet groomers work in grooming salons, pet retail stores, kennels or animal health clinics.
-Pet groomers typically enter the field through an apprenticeship with an experience groomer, but short-term pet grooming programs are also available.
-Certification for pet groomers is voluntary and demonstrates industry knowledge and experience.
+Pet groomers bathe, style, brush, and maintain the appearance of dogs and cats.
+Most pet groomers work in grooming salons, pet retail stores, kennels, or animal health clinics.

 Pet groomers are typically required to have 1-3 years of grooming experience.
 Entry-level careers are available for beginning groomers who have one year of experience through an apprenticeship.
 Some employers may also provide on-the-job training programs for newly hired groomers with minimal professional experience.

 There are no licensing requirements for pet groomers.
 The National Dog Grooming Association of America (NDGAA) offers voluntary certification that demonstrates overall proficiency in dog grooming, maintenance, and animal safety.
 The NDGAA certification is available for both members and non-members of NDGAA.
 Groomers must participate in a training workshop, demonstrate practical grooming skills, and pass two exams to obtain certification.
 To pass the practical skills section of the certification program, groomers must bring a dog and their own grooming supplies to a designated NDGAA grooming center.
 The organization provides study materials and test-taking information.

 Employers, vocational, and technical schools may offer 1 or 2-day workshops on different aspects of pet grooming.
 Some workshops focus on one specific breed of animal or general animal health and wellness topics.
 On-the-job training programs offered by employers often include workshops that must be passed before groomers can work on clients' pets.